onflow/flow-go/engine/access/rest/README.md

 - `request`: Implementation of API requests that provide validation for input data and build request models.
 - `routes`: The common HTTP handlers for all the requests, tests for each request.
 - `apiproxy`: Implementation of proxy backend handler which includes the local backend and forwards the methods which can't be handled locally to an upstream using gRPC API.
+This is used by observers that don't have all data in their local db.

 ## Request lifecycle